-Urban Greening
+Vertical Greening

 vertical landscapes - podium planting

 Mark Laurence is a UK pioneer in the living wall industry, having set up two living wall companies and developed hydroponic panels systems, now in use world-wide.
-He has worked on living walls indoors and out in USA, Norway, Iceland, Europe and UAE, all in the most challenging environments.
+He has worked on living walls indoors and out in USA, Norway, Iceland, Europe and UAE, some in the most challenging environments.

 Why Vertical Greening?